-> POST-READINESS DELAY
+POST-READINESS DELAY

-o Defined: Dismissal may be warranted even where the prosecution has established its readiness within the statutory period if the prosecution subsequently becomes unready and the aggregate of the pre-readiness and post-readiness delay exceeds the prescribed period (People v McKenna, 76 NY2d 59 [1990]; People v Anderson, 66 NY2d 529 [1985]).
+- o Defined: Dismissal may be warranted even where the prosecution has established its readiness within the statutory period if the prosecution subsequently becomes unready and the aggregate of the pre-readiness and post-readiness delay exceeds the prescribed period (People v McKenna, 76 NY2d 59 [1990]; People v Anderson, 66 NY2d 529 [1985]). - Test: The test is whether the prosecution is no longer in fact ready for trial i.e., whether the prosecution has not done everything required of it to bring the case to a point it can be tried (People v England, 84 NY2d 1 [1994]; People v Robinson, 171 AD2d 471, 477 [1st Dept 1991]; People v Kendzia, 64 NY2d 331 [1985]).

-- The prosecution must have caused the delay: The prosecution will be charged with post-readiness delay only to the extent that it is responsible for the delay (People v Dushain, 247 AD2d 234 [1st 1998]; Cortes, 80 NY2d 201 [1992]). - Test: The test is whether the prosecution is no longer in fact ready for trial i.e., whether the prosecution has not done everything required of it to bring the case to a point it can be tried (People v England, 84 NY2d 1 [1994]; People v Robinson, 171 AD2d 471, 477 [1st Dept 1991]; People v Kendzia, 64 NY2d 331 [1985]). - O Adjournments: Where the prosecution requests an adjournment, the entire adjourned period constitutes post-readiness delay unless the prosecution re-announces its readiness during the adjourned period or the prosecution had requested an adjournment for a date certain and the adjournment exceeded the period requested (People v Betancourt, 217 AD2d 462 [1st Dept 1995]; People v Barden, 27 NY3d 550, 554-556 [2016]). - Re-announcement of readiness: The prosecution may reannounce its readiness during the adjourned period by filing a notice of readiness and thereby avoid being charged with the entire adjourned period (People v Stirrup, 91 NY2d 434 [1998]). \NEW\ But for such a re-announcement to be effective, the court must conduct an inquiry into the prosecution's actual readiness (CPL 30.30 [5]). - Adjourned period beyond what is requested by the prosecution: Where the court has granted the prosecution's request for an adjournment, but sets the next court date beyond the adjourned period requested by the prosecution due to court congestion, the prosecution will be considered unready only for the adjourned period requested (People v Alvarez, 117 AD3d 411 [1st Dept 2014]; Barden, 27 NY3d at 554-555). - Prosecution's burden: The prosecution bears the burden of showing that it had requested a shorter adjournment than that ordered by the court (People v Miller, 113 AD3d 885, 887 [3d Dept 2014]).
+- o Adjournments: Where the prosecution requests an adjournment, the entire adjourned period constitutes post-readiness delay unless the prosecution re-announces its readiness during the adjourned period or the prosecution had requested an adjournment for a date certain and the adjournment exceeded the period requested (People v Betancourt, 217 AD2d 462 [1st Dept 1995]; People v Barden, 27 NY3d 550, 554-556 [2016]). - Re-announcement of readiness: The prosecution may reannounce its readiness during the adjourned period by filing a notice of readiness and thereby avoid being charged with the entire adjourned period (People v Stirrup, 91 NY2d 434 [1998]).
+But for such a re-announcement to be effective, the court must conduct an inquiry into the prosecution's actual readiness (CPL 30.30 [5]). - Adjourned period beyond what is requested by the prosecution: Where the court has granted the prosecution's request for an adjournment, but sets the next court date beyond the adjourned period requested by the prosecution due to court congestion, the prosecution will be considered unready only for the adjourned period requested (People v Alvarez, 117 AD3d 411 [1st Dept 2014]; Barden, 27 NY3d at 554-555). - Prosecution's burden: The prosecution bears the burden of showing that it had requested a shorter adjournment than that ordered by the court (People v Miller, 113 AD3d 885, 887 [3d Dept 2014]).